XploreX/media-server/README.md

 ![license](https://img.shields.io/github/license/manorit2001/MediaServer)
 [![Code Style: Google](https://img.shields.io/badge/code%20style-google-blueviolet.svg)](https://github.com/google/eslint-config-google)

-_Tired of using pendrive to copy paste media while wanting to watch them in tv?_
+_Tired of using pendrive to copy paste media while wanting to watch them on TV?_
-_Wish that you could watch your laptop videos in tv easily?_
+_Wish you could watch your laptop videos on TV easily?_

 Don't worry, MediaServer has come to your rescue.
 It is a local media server to host your laptop contents and view it anywhere
 **(currently supports sharing mp4/mkv/avi h264 encoded videos)**

-In this documentation , We will refer to directory containing media content which have to be served as `media content directory`.
+In this documentation, we will refer to directory containing media content which have to be served as `media content directory`.

 ## How to use from source code

-1. Clone the repository , then open terminal in cloned repository directory and run `npm install` to install all node modules dependencies
+1. Clone the repository, then open terminal in cloned repository directory and run `npm install` to install all node modules dependencies
 2. Location of directory from which media content (videos) have to be served can be specified in one of the following ways :
    - Add environmental variable `LOCATION` having media content directory as it's value